Matutinal

-Matutinal, matinal (in entomological writings), and matutine are terms used in the life sciences to indicate something of, relating to, or occurring in the early morning.
-The term may describe the morning activities of crepuscular animals that are significantly active during the predawn or early hours and which may or may not then be active again at dusk, in which case the animal is also said to be vespertinal/vespertine.
-During the morning twilight period and shortly thereafter, these animals partake in important tasks, such as scanning for mates, mating, and foraging.
+In the life sciences, matutinal, matinal (in entomology), or matutine animals are active around morning twilight, when they scan for mates, mate, and forage.

+Matutinal and vespertine behaviors are the morning and evening aspects of crepuscular activity.

-Matutinal behaviour is thought to be adaptive because there may be less competition between species, and sometimes even a higher prevalence of food during these hours.
-It may also serve as an anti-predator adaptation by allowing animals to sit between the brink of danger that may come with diurnal and nocturnal activity.
+Matutinal behaviour is likely adaptive because at those times, there may be less inter-species competition and higher availability of food.
+It may also protect animals by avoiding diurnal and nocturnal predators.

 Etymology

 The word matutinal is derived from the Latin word mātūtīnus, meaning "of or pertaining to the morning", from Mātūta, the Roman goddess of the morning or dawn (+ -īnus '-ine' + -ālis '-al').

 Adaptive relevance

-Selection pressures, such as high predatory activity or low food may require animals to change their behaviours to adapt.
-An animal changing the time of day at which it carries out significant tasks (e.g., mating and/or foraging) is recognized as one of these adaptive behaviours.
-For example, human activity, which is more predominant during daylight hours, has forced certain species (most often larger mammals) living in urban areas to shift their schedules to crepuscular ones.
-When observed in environments where there is little or no human activity, these same species often do not exhibit this temporal shift.
-It may be argued that if the goal is to avoid human activity, or any other diurnal predator's activity, a nocturnal schedule would be safer.
-However, many of these animals depend on sight, so a matutinal or crepuscular schedule is especially advantageous as it allows animals to both avoid predation, and have sufficient light to mate and forage.
+Selection pressures, such as high predatory activity or low food, may require behavioural adaptation.
+Changing the time of day when it is active is such an adaptation.
+For example, human activity, which is largely diurnal, has forced certain species (most often larger mammals) living in urban areas to shift their schedules to crepuscular ones.
+In environments where there is little or no human activity, these same species often do not exhibit this temporal shift.
+Although a nocturnal schedule might be safer, many of these animals depend on sight, so a matutinal or crepuscular schedule is especially advantageous as it allows animals to avoid predation, while having sufficient light to see.